posit-dev/rsconnect-python/README.md

 ```

 In this form, `rsconnect` will only tell you whether the URL given does, in fact, refer
-to a running RStudio Conenct instance.
+to a running RStudio Connect instance.
 If you include a valid API key:

 ```bash
 rsconnect details --server https://my.connect.server:3939 --api-key my-api-key